-WYDOT has conducted feasibility studies for where the area of focus should be next in 2016, 2017, and 2018.
-They are identifying locations where variable message signs, variable speed limit signs, rumble strips in the centerlines of the highways, pavement markings outlined in black for better visibility, and adding additional passing lanes would enhance highway safety in areas defined as high crash or reduced visibility.
-It was determined that the North edge of Casper on I-25 is the next focus area.
+WYDOT has conducted feasibility studies for where the area of focus should be next in 2019, 2020, and 2021.
+They are identifying locations where variable message signs, variable speed limit signs, rumble strips in the centerlines of the highways, pavement markings outlined in black for better visibility, adding additional lanes and adding additional passing lanes would enhance highway safety in areas defined as high crash or reduced visibility.
+It was determined that there will be 9 projects of passing and widening of lanes from 2 to 5 to allow for continued and improved capacity for all motor vehicles.
+There will be 2 projects around the Casper area (US26), 3 projects in the Jackson (Alpine/Thayne) area, 3 projects will be Gillette/Douglas (Hwy 59) areas and one will be in the Hudson to Riverton stretch on Hwy 89 for passing and widening lanes.
 There will be additional signage and out of pavement ice detection systems added which videos the road for weather accumulation of snow or precipitation then once a target is reached then it triggers the speed changes on the variable signs.
-WYDOT is planning on upgrading the existing ITS (Intelligent Transportation System) in 2017 and 2018 on I-80 in the Evanston area.
-I-90 between Sheridan and Buffalo will also have Enhancing Road Weather Info Systems and Variable Signs added in 2017-2018.

-Wyoming Highway Patrol had 1 fatality in 2016 for passenger transportation vehicles.
+Wyoming Highway Patrol had 1 fatality in 2017 for passenger transportation vehicles.
 Passenger transportation crashes equals less than 1% of the total CMV crashes.
-There were 47 passenger transportation vehicles involved in crashes during 2016.
-Of this total, only 10 were federally reportable with 1 fatality.
+There were 86 passenger transportation vehicles involved in crashes during 2017.
+Of this total, only 24 were federally reportable with 1 fatality.